Fiji opens borders international borders ready for December tourism restart - NZ Herald

 Tourists entering Fiji will have to be fully vaccinated and booked into one of the approved "Care Fiji Commitment"(CFC) approved partner hotels.
 It will not be possible for the

-Tourism Fiji says that these safety protocols will have little impact on the visitor experience, once they have been discharged into the community.
+Tourism Fiji says that these safety protocols will have little impact on the visitor experience, and travellers are free to visit restaurants or take day-trip excursions "as long as the property or experience is CFC approved".

+Once they have completed the initial three-day period, they would be free to go anywhere in Fiji.

 "Nearly every hotel and tour operator in Fiji is following Care Fiji Commitment protocols and Fiji Airways has achieved the highest possible COVID-19 Safety Rating with their Travel Ready program," said a statement from Tourism Fiji.